kevincure/ModernSlides/README.md

         Inline modes like [[BigText]] or [[Text.75]] work within any table cell.

       # --- NOTES ---
-      # - Download Raw Deck and Load Deck give you your slides but you
+      # - Download Raw Deck and Load Deck give you your slides but you will still need any images referred to in the same folder
-      #      will still need any images referred to in the same folder
+      # - If you want images that are not web-linked, you can paste images into the textbox, and when you download, it will include those images.
+Keep all in the same folder wherever you store your offline slide text and images.
       # - If you print from your browser, it will give slides with PrintNotes.
       # - If you print from the print icon in Edit mode, it will show the PrintNotes.
       # - If no directive is given, text defaults to `Text:`.